m15-ai/Paper-Tape-LLM/README.md

 # Teletype Paper Tape Chatbot

-Inspired by the 50th anniversary of Microsoft, I vibe coded a working teletype paper tape chatbot.
+Inspired by the 50th anniversary of Microsoft, and the original Altair 4k BASIC, I vibe coded a working teletype paper tape chatbot.

 Introducing a retro-futuristic terminal interface that simulates a 1979 Teletype Model 33 ASR — powered by modern LLMs via Ollama.
 Generates animated, audio-punched paper tape output for your prompts.
 Powered on/off with sound effects and glowing LEDs.

-## Screenshot

 <img src="./Docs/screenshot-pt.png" alt="screenshot-pt" width="600" />